evelynhasama/FlixterAndroid/README.md

 The following **additional** features are implemented:

-* [x] Allow the user to see the number of votes accompanying each rating from the details screen.
+* [x] Allow the user to see the movie's number of votes and release date from the details screen.

 ## Video Walkthrough